Cshefali/Cyclistic-Capstone-Project/data_cleaning.md

     * If in February row, start_station_name contains say, 15600, it implies that in the Feb csv file, there are 15,600 missing values in station_name column.

 #### What's the point in calculating all these missing values in this manner?
+Objective was to detect whether missing values are present in all columns or specific columns in all 12 files.
+The latter turned out to be true.
+All 12 files contained missing values only in the following columns- station names, station ids, end latitude and end longitude.

 #### Removal of rows/columns with NA values:
 1. Removed all columns with station names and station ids.
 [4 columns]
+Function used: year_dataset <- select(year_dataset,-c("start_station_name",                         "start_station_id", "end_station_name","end_station_id"))
 2. Removed all rows with no end station latitude and longitude.
+Function used:
 Now the dataset contains no missing values.
 All NA values were removed with minimum data loss.

 #### Other Wrangling steps:
 1. Remove all duplicate rows.
-Function used:
+Function used: sum(duplicated(year_dataset))
+if sum returned is 0, it implies no duplicate rows found.

 2. Check whether all values in ride_id column contain 16 characters or not.
 The ones with more or less than 16 will be discarded.
+id_length <- data.frame(nchar(year_dataset$ride_id))
+distinct(id_length)

 3. Rounding off latitude and longitude values.
   * This was a tricky part- rounding-off is not a good option for gps data, as more the decimal places, more accurate is the data.
-Will update this after completing analysis.
-  * Currently, rounded off to 4 decimal places.
+  [I did not round off grid values.]

 #### After performing all these steps, the data will be ready for analysis.
 Phew!!